checkly/docs.checklyhq.com/site/content/docs/browser-checks/tracing-web-vitals.md

 Field metrics are based on real user traffic collected "in the wild".
 These types of metrics are also known as Real User Monitoring (RUM) and can vary a ton based on the device, location and network quality of and end user.

+## Automatic screenshots on error

+Whenever your Playwright script encounters an error, we will automatically snap a screenshot the moment the error occurs.
+Here is an example from real life!

+1. Your script clicks on a button using a selector `wait page.click(".my-button-class")`.
+2. For some reason, that button does not exist or is not clickable.
+3. Playwright waits for the button with the selector to appear.
+It does not and Playwright throws an error.
+4. Checkly automatically calls `page.screensohot()` a screenshot.
+The screenshot indicates that that specific button was missing.